Hafardev/FilimoSearchMovieRepository/README.md

-# Filimo - SearchMovie
+# SearchMovie
 - An example Search Movie Android App that help you to get Search movie list by input movie name and display them in a list
-- This application is implemented using Filimo Search Api(https://www.filimo.com/api/en/v1/movie/movie/list/tagid/1000300/text/{Query}/sug/on) with clean architecture principles, MVVM design pattern,Hilt DI,Kotlin,Coroutines,Kotlin Flow,LiveData,Retrofit,OkHttp,Navigation,dataBinding,etc Libraries and Applying Clean Code using OOP ,SOLID Priciples,Helper Classes and Repository Pattern.
+- This application is implemented using Search Api with clean architecture principles, MVVM design pattern,Hilt DI,Kotlin,Coroutines,Kotlin Flow,LiveData,Retrofit,OkHttp,Navigation,dataBinding,etc Libraries and Applying Clean Code using OOP ,SOLID Priciples,Helper Classes and Repository Pattern.

 ## Table of Contents